Luis Arraez Preview, Player Props: Marlins vs. Dodgers

 Luis Arraez At The Plate

-- He has scored in 45 games this year (38.5%), including multiple runs in seven games.
+- He has scored in 45 games this season, with multiple runs seven times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.